 - He always placed wide stop losses, but when sitting at his computer he managed trades and often exited early if they broke support between the entry price and his lower stop loss

-- He has an approach which he feels works well in trending markets, but uses that approach whenever a signal is generated
+- He has an approach that he feels works well in trending markets but uses that approach whenever a signal is generated

 Luckily this trader has fantastic records, so figuring out which conditions give him profit and which give losses is an easy situation.